 This first course in the career field provides students an overview of the opportunities available in the healthcare industry.
 Students will learn fundamental skills in effective and safe patient care that can be applied across a person's lifespan.
 They will also be introduced to exercise science and sports medicine, the field of biomedical research and the importance of managing health information.
 Students will earn their CPR certification.
 Students in this course have the opportunity to be selected at the end of sophomore year for the jr/sr internship beginning in Medical Terminology with a possible paid apprenticeship opportunity senior year.
 This class will count for elective credit only.
-Fee \$10
+Course fee \$10 Fees are subject to change.